ktorio/ktor-documentation/topics/Pipelines.md

 Since pipelines contain blocks of code, they can be nested, effectively creating sub-pipelines.

 Pipelines are used in Ktor as an extension mechanism to plug functionality in at the right place.
-For example, a Ktor application defines five main phases: Setup, Monitoring, Features, Call and Fallback.
+For example, a Ktor application defines five main phases: Setup, Monitoring, Plugins, Call and Fallback.
 The routing feature defines its own nested pipeline inside the application's call phase.

 ## API